thehighnibble/thehighnibble.github.io/docs/imsai8080/README.md

 ## Forum

-The [IMSAI 8080esp forum](http://bit.ly/IMSAI8080esp) has been set up in Google Groups.
-It is open to everyone to read the posts but you must apply to join the group if you wish to post.
+[TheHighNibble forum](https://github.com/orgs/thehighnibble/discussions) has been set up on GitHub.
+The forum is public and readable by anyone but if you wish to post you need to become a member.

+Membership requires you to have GitHub account.
+Email to [info@thehighnibble.com](mailto://info@thehighnibble.com) with your GitHub name and I will send you an invite to join the discussion forum.

 ## Specifications